thyb/contentify/overview.md

 Installation
 ------------

-The full management system is a Github Pages you can host and any repository on Github.
-Just fork the repo [thyb/contentify](https://github.com/thyb/contentify) and you are done.
+The full management system is a Github Pages you can host on any Github repository.
+Just fork the repo [thyb/contentify](https://github.com/thyb/contentify), push something to generate the Github page, and you are done.

 [Read more about the installation process](#/learn-more/install)